WillieMaddox/FCND-Controls-CPP/REPORT.md

 # Project #3 - Controlling a 3D Quadrotor

 The goal here is to implement a set of functions and parameters capable of controlling a quadrotor within various scenarios.
+Specific instructions can be found in the README.md in the same directory as this file.

 ## Intro: determine mass (scenario 1) ##